 - Classical Music: Where we study iconic composers such as Mozart and Beethoven, and how their music is the foundation of our music today. - Music for Radio, Film, Television and Multimedia: Where we conduct an in depth study on famous film composers such as John Williams and Hans Zimmer, the impact of music on visual stimulus and how it creates emotion for the viewer.
-We also study music for video games.
-Students have the opportunity to perform one of their favourite film soundtracks or compose music for a movie scene using recording technology. - Music and Technology: Where we learn how to use various notation and recording software such as MuseScore, GarageBand and MIDI Keyboards to create our own electronic tracks using audio recording capabilities, loops and samples, and remixes. - There are many other topics that may be studied such as Music of Other Cultures, Popular Music, Jazz Music, Musicals, Music for Small Ensembles (rock bands, duets, etc) and Music for Large Ensembles (orchestras).
+We also study music for video games. - Music and Technology: Where we learn how to use various notation and recording software such as MuseScore, GarageBand and MIDI Keyboards to create our own electronic tracks using audio recording capabilities, loops and samples, and remixes. - There are many other topics that may be studied such as Music of Other Cultures, Popular Music, Jazz Music, Musicals, Music for Small Ensembles (rock bands, duets, etc) and Music for Large Ensembles (orchestras).